 The franchisor should clearly spell out the support it will give to the Franchise.
 For example, some Franchises only offer support in Infrastructure Development, operations, training, and Software, while some also supply raw materials.
 The Support should be mentioned in the Agreement to avoid any confusion later on.

 Replicating the success of an already established restaurant is quite a daunting task.
 There are multiple challenges at each level, the primary ones maintaining the consistency in terms of the taste of the food and the service provided.
 Basically, the entire Guest Experience needs to be replicated, almost exactly.
 Even then, there are several factors such as the Target Customer Base and the Location that play a crucial role in the success of the restaurant.
-Thus, franchising the restaurant business comes into the picture.
+Thus, Franchise Restaurants come into the picture.
 When done right, Franchising proves to be a lucrative business approach.